AmrShakhshirUDE/ML-passWizard-Learning-Analytics-UDE-Project/README.md

 ## To run locally
-> Make sure to have the file `numValuesComb.csv` in the same folder that contains `scikit.py` 1.Import `allData.csv` to MongoDB.
+> Make sure to have the file `numValuesComb.csv` in the same folder that contains `scikit.py`

+1. Import `allData.csv` to MongoDB.
 [This](https://medium.com/analytics-vidhya/import-csv-file-into-mongodb-9b9b86582f34) tutorial will help you.

 2. In the top level directory, go to `scikit.py` file